 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set the dry ingredients bowl aside.

-- In another medium bowl, place the chocolate chips (white and semi-sweet), graham crust, oats, ground coffee, and potato chips.
+- In another medium bowl, place the chocolate chips (white and semi-sweet or whatever you are using), graham crust, pretzels, oats, ground coffee, and potato chips.
 You don’t need to mix them.
 These are your add-ins for later.

 - In the bowl of an electric mixer fitted with the paddle attachment, beat the butter, granulated sugar, brown sugar, and glucose on medium-high for 2 minutes.